Baby Wants to Be Held All the Time – Reasons and Solutions

-Try and make your baby’s surrounding environment comfortable to ease his adjustment to the outside world.
-In case he starts crying when you put him down stroke him gently and speak quietly to calm him down.
-You can also try hanging interesting objects from his crib to engage his attention while he is awake.
+Try and make your baby’s surrounding environment comfortable to help him adjust to the outside world.
+In case he starts crying when you put him down, stroke him daily, and peak in a soothing voice to calm him down.
+You can also try hanging interesting objects from his crib to engage his attention to involve other family members

 Music can have a calming effect on babies.
-Put on some peaceful music or sing soft lullabies which may help relax your baby.
+Put on soothing music or sing soft lullabies to help relax your baby.

 4. Break Off the Habit

-You can try setting your baby down either on a bouncy chair or an activity mat to break down his habit of showing displeasure when not held.
-You can begin initially with a couple of minutes.
-Stay close and do pick him up when he displays crying signs.
-You can do this exercise a few times every day particularly when your baby is happy and well rested.
-Gradually you may increase the duration of time for which you put him down.
+You can try setting your baby down either on a bouncy chair or an activity mat to break his habit of showing displeasure when he is not held.
+Set the baby in the chair for a few minutes every day till he gets used to it.
+Stay close and do pick him up when he seems uncomfortable and starts crying.
+You can do this exercise a few times every day particularly when your baby is happy and well-rested.
+You may increase the duration gradually.

 5. Involve Family Members